 The Gospel of John

 The Gospel of John was believed to have been written by John, the Beloved Disciple (for more information on who wrote the Gospel of John, check out this article).
 Written by another of the twelve disciples of Jesus Christ, John is also writing about events that he witnessed firsthand.
 However, John is unique among the Gospels.
 Matthew, Mark, and Luke, known together as the Synoptic Gospels, have much in common.
 There are shared passages in all three of these accounts, and similar stories are retold.
 The scope and intention of the Gospel of John are far more broad.

 Some have called John’s Gospel more poetic or ephemeral due to this emphasis on the being of God and God’s ineffable purposes.
-John does not set out to provide a full and complete account of Jesus’ works and teachings--in fact, the Gospel of John asserts that such a thing would be impossible.
-Instead, John aims to demonstrate the majesty of Christ’s love for all the ancient world any why we should believe in him.
+John does not set out to provide a full and complete account of Jesus’ works and teachings—in fact, the Gospel of John asserts that such a thing would be impossible.
+Instead, John aims to demonstrate the majesty of Christ’s love for all the world any why we should believe in him.

 If you want to learn more about the four Gospels and the rest of sacred scriptures, take a look at Alabaster’s beautifully designed collection of Bibles and other supplemental material to help you along your missionary journey.